civol/HDLRuby/README.md

 #### Basics

 In HDLRuby, a system can inherit from the content of one or several other parent systems using the `include` command as follows: `include <list of systems>`.
 Such an include can be put anywhere in the body of a system, but the resulting content will be accessible only after this command.

-For example, the following code describes first a simple D-FF, and then use it to describe a FF with an additional reversed output (`qb`):
+For example, the following code describes first a simple D-FF, and then uses it to describe a FF with an additional reversed output (`qb`):

 ```ruby
 system :dff do